The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Geometric SAT with Non-Zero Temperature

 which is already the claimed bound of $O(\delta_v)$.
 As $0 < T < 1$, this upper bound grows polynomially in $n$.
-Thus, by the Chernoff-Hoeffding bound in Corollary~\ref{cor:chernoff-hoeffding-asymptotic}, it holds asymptotically with probability at least $1 - n^{-2}$.
-Applying the union bound over all variables yields the claim. \end{proof}
+Thus, by the Chernoff-Hoeffding bound in Corollary~\ref{cor:chernoff-hoeffding-asymptotic}, it holds asymptotically with overwhelming probability.
+Applying the union bound over all $O(n)$ clauses yields the claim. \end{proof}

+The above lemma is stated in terms of the distances.
+In the following it will be useful to think of it in terms of connection weights instead.
+The following lemma translates the radius $r$ in Lemma~\ref{lem:no-point-close-to-many-clauses} to the corresponding connection weight between a clause and a variable at distance $r$.